CXO Research Insights + Vision© Newsletter; March, 2022: Mega-Supply chain Risks, Defusing the Hype-bomb, CEO Workforce Hiring Reset

 Russian Cyber Attacks Spread Globally

-As in the past, Russia continuously tests Ukraine’s cyber defenses on critical infrastructure each day.
+As in the past, Russia continuously tests Ukraine’s cyber defenses on critical infrastructure daily.
 Ukraine is also Russia’s testing bed for newer cyber warfare attacks.
 As the war drags on, these tested cyber security attacks are highly possible to move out of Ukraine to NATO countries, especially the US.

 “Little chance that (Russian) cyberattacks will be limited to Ukraine.
 Governments and corporations should closely heed what’s going on there because cyberwar can — and has — quickly spread across borders”- Stuart Madnick, MIT Professor, School of Engineering, Director of Cybersecurity at MIT Sloan